GD 165

 GD 165 is a binary white dwarf and brown dwarf system located in the Boötes constellation, roughly 109 light-years from Earth.

 Nomenclature and observation

 The system GD 165 is named after Henry L. Giclas, an American Astronomer who lived throughout the 20th century.

 In 1990, GD 165 A was discovered to be a variable star by Pierre Bergeron and John Thomas McGraw.
 It was given its variable star designation, CX Boötis, in 1993.

 GD 165 B was discovered in 1988 by Eric Becklin and Benjamin Zuckerman at the University of California, Los Angeles.
-GD 165 B was the first brown dwarf discovered to be cooler than M-Type stars and was initially assigned the spectral type ≥M10.
+GD 165 B was the first dwarf discovered to be cooler than M-Type stars and was initially assigned the spectral type ≥M10.
 It would not be regarded as a brown dwarf until 1999, when new spectral types L-Type and T-Type for objects cooler than M-type stars were established, reclassifying GD 165 B as L4.